It’s Suffolk’s county town and steeped in old English history, but is there really much more to Ipswich than meets the eye?

 She also boasts some 13 Medieval churches to her name – possibly more than any other town in Britain.

-Ipswich has a thriving arts and culture scene, being home to The New Wolsey Theatre
+Ipswich has a thriving arts and culture scene, being home to The New Wolsey Theatre, offering plays, musicals, workshops and courses, the Suffolk Craft Society

 , an independent film and theatre company, Dance East